huanillo/calculator/README.md

-Calculator
+# Calculator

 This is a calculator project developed as part of The Odin Project curriculum.
 It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

-Live Demo
+## Live Demo

-You can try the live version of the calculator by visiting the GitHub Pages link.
+You can try the live version of the calculator by visiting the [GitHub Pages link](https://huanillo.github.io/calculator).

-Features
+## Features

-    Perform basic arithmetic operations: +, -, *, ÷
+- Perform basic arithmetic operations: `+`, `-`, `*`, `÷`

-    Handle decimals and prevent multiple decimal points
+- Handle decimals and prevent multiple decimal points

-    Keyboard support for easier interaction
+- Keyboard support for easier interaction

-    Responsive design
+- Responsive design

-    Clear and backspace functionality to edit inputs
+- Clear and backspace functionality to edit inputs

-How to Use
+## How to Use

 Simply click on the buttons or use your keyboard to input numbers and operators.
-To perform a calculation, press the = button or hit Enter.
-You can clear the input by clicking the C button or pressing Escape.
+To perform a calculation, press the `=` button or hit `Enter`.
+You can clear the input by clicking the `C` button or pressing `Escape`.

-License
+## License

 This project is open source and available under the MIT License.